ehesch/NutNet-NDVI-Phenology/README.md

 -   The goal is to recognize that some growing seasons see bigger temperature and precipitation anomalies, does that influence site phenology/productivity?
-To look at the temp/precip anomolies in each growing season:
+To look at the temp/precip anomalies in each growing season:
     -   We can look weather windows BEFORE/during the typical green-up month (here looking at the 2 month window before the typical